-The results referenced herein for the Mala Prospect (Vrechia Project) were reported to the ASX on:
+The results referenced herein for the Mala Prospect (Vrechia Project) were reported to the ASX on under the 2012 JORC Code.
+There has been no material changes since these results were last reported.

-- 18 December 2013 [High Grade Copper-Zinc Mineralisation at Mala Prospect Vrechia], and - 9 September 2014 [Continued Success in Cyprus Drilling Program Massive Sulphides Intersected in all 13 Drill Holes at Mala Prospect].
+- 18 December 2013 [High Grade Copper-Zinc Mineralisation at Mala Prospect Vrechia], and - 9 September 2014 [Continued Success in Cyprus Drilling Program Massive Sulphides Intersected in all 13 Drill Holes at Mala Prospect]